fpjohnston/TECO-64/doc/action.md

 - The ED&32 flag bit must be set, to enable ESCape sequences and other special characters.
-- A function, cursor, or other special key must have been mapped to a Q-register with the FQ command.
+- A function, cursor, or other special key must have been mapped to a Q-register with the FM command.
 - The special key must be entered directly after TECO's command prompt.

 If all of these conditions have been met, then when such a key